 Alpine Quick Start#

-Alpine is the University of Colorado Boulder Research Computing’s third-generation high performance computing (HPC) cluster.
+Alpine is the University of Colorado Boulder Research Computing’s third-generation High-Performance Computing (HPC) cluster.
 Alpine is a heterogeneous compute cluster currently composed of hardware provided from University of Colorado Boulder, Colorado State University, and Anschutz Medical Campus.
-Alpine currently offers 455 compute nodes and a total of 28,080 cores.
+Alpine currently offers 489 compute nodes and a total of 32,368 cores.
 Alpine can be securely accessed anywhere, anytime using Open OnDemand or ssh connectivity to the CURC system.

 Alpine Quick-Start#